kt-krutarthtrivedi/Motion-Planner-For-Firetrucks/README.md

 # Probabilistic Roadmap for motion planning of a fire Truck

-## Problem Statement
+## About the project

-The goal of this project is to implement a motion planning algorithm for a firetruck that must plan paths to the most important fire to fight, as fires spread, and new fires get started.
-This project is implemented using the pygame library of python.
-The environment for the same is simulated as a two dimensional grid world.
+Implement a planner that utilizes two forms of motion planning algorithms to navigate a firetruck through a cluttered, maze-like environment.
+Test two types of motion planning algorithms, first a combinatorial search algorithm, specifically A* or a variant, and then a Probabilistic RoadMap planner.
+The firetruck must plan paths to the most important fire to fight, as fires spread, and new fires get started.

 ## About the environment